 - b.
-Allocation Amount: \$189,078,480.41 - i.
+Allocation Amount: \$109,250,819.16 - i.
 At least eighty (80) percent of funds must address unmet need in the HUD-MID areas (counties and ZIP codes); - ii.
 Up to twenty (20) percent of funds may address unmet need in the State MID counties and counties minus its HUD MID ZIP codes. - c.
-Reallocation: The GLO may reallocate deobligated funds within a COG region to LBAP subrecipients within the same COG region that have additional identified unmet need for the buyout or acquisition of LMI households within the established Disaster Risk Reduction Area.
-The LBAP subrecipient must be able to complete the additional activities within the LBAP contract term. - d.
+Reallocation: As appropriate and available, any remaining funds within this program will be reallocated to the Disaster Recovery Reallocation Program (DRRP) established in 2024. - d.
 Eligible Entities: Units of local government and entities with the power of eminent domain authority. - e.
 Eligible Activities, HCDA Section 105(a)(1), 105(a)(7-8), 105(a)(24-25) - i.
 Buyouts; - ii.
 Acquisition; - iii.
 Relocation Assistance with buyout or acquisition activities; - iv.
 Down-payment Assistance with buyout or acquisition activities; - v.
 Demolition with buyout or acquisition activities; - vi.
 Housing incentives - vii.
 Activities designed to relocate families outside of floodplains; - viii.
 Public service within the 15 percent cap (e.g., housing counseling, legal counseling, job training, mental health, and general health services); - ix.
 FEMA Hazard Mitigation Grant Program (HMGP) cost share; - x.
 Planning (up to 20% of local MOD allocation with GLO approval). - f.
 Ineligible Activities: - i.
 Incentive payments to households that move to disaster-impacted floodplains. - ii.
 Activities located within the city limits of Houston and/or within Harris County are ineligible to participate in the program. - g.
 Program Guidelines: Each subrecipient will develop guidelines in accordance with CDBG-DR requirements and regulations to set maximum assistance amounts, target area locations, Disaster Risk Reduction Area, and additional eligibility requirements.
 Guidelines must be posted for public comment before use.
 The GLO must approve all guidelines.
 Subrecipients are required to develop and follow a RARAP.